Falcon-Vector/EZ-RPG/README.md

  - auto navigation and detection for enemy
  - made my own tileset

+## Setup/Run Instructions for EZ-RPG
+- go to itch.io, because my game is a browser embed
+- click on the play button
+- start the game by pressing W,A,S or D on your keyboard to move
+- anytime, during gameplay you can press Esc key to open the menu for the game
+- with the menu, you can quit the game whenever you feel like it

 ## The Conclusion:
 so this is it! i hope i deviated enough from the tutorial and implemented the right amount of changes to get my project approved! (it got rejected last time because i forgot to say what i did in the read me without tutorial lol) i also hope you had fun playing the game.
+(AGHHHHHH IT GOT REJECTED AGAIN CUZ I FORGOT TO TYPE THE SETUP INSTRUCTIONS!!!, its ok i get it, after putting these changes ill resubmit) btw id love you, yes you the reviewer! to let me know how my game was and where i could have improved it even more! your support means alot to me and i hope THIS TIME my project gets approved lol.
+Thanks!